snighdhasarali/humanoid_satoshi/README.md

 i
 	​

-	Applied torque
+	Torque applied to joint
+𝑖
+i

-This forms the core actuator model producing compliant, stable motion.
+This forms the basic compliant control law for the humanoid.

 2. Admittance Control

-In admittance control, external forces alter the commanded pose rather than creating torques directly.
-The simplified formulation used is:
+In admittance control, motion results from applied forces.
+The simplified form used is:

 Δ
 𝑞